MustWin/tech-talks/Culture/gitting-your-clients-to-git/README.md

-Title: Gitting your Clients to Git.
-Making organizations Transparent by getting everyone on Git
+Title: Gitting the CEO to Git.
+Making organizations Transparent adding everyone to GitHub.

 Speaker: Gonzalo

-Summary: Many of our clients come to us wanting to improve their Engineering Teams throughput & code quality.
-In our experience the best way to fix those issues is to make teams more transparent, and we believe Github is one of the best tools for achieving that.

-This talk will show how you can use Pull Requests & Github Issues for almost anything in your organization and how that will help making your workplace a better and healthier place to work.

-A couple examples:
-* How to use a Pull Request to change an Office Policy
-* How to use Github to keep track of usability Issues
-* How Github Issues & Pull Requests help managers understand how much "Work In Progress" the engineering team can handle
-* How to share and collaborate on Tech Talk Proposals (So Meta!)

-## Fields for Github Proposal
 Link to CFP: https://cfp.githubapp.com/events/github-universe-2017/proposals/new

-Title:

 Abstract:
+Many of our clients come to us asking for help on improving their Engineering Teams throughput & code quality.
+In our experience the best way to fix those issues is to make teams more transparent, in this talk we'll show how to achieve this using a platform you know and love: GitHub.

+This talk will show how you can use Pull Requests & Github Issues for almost anything in your organization and show how this collaborative worklfow will help making your workplace a better and healthier place to work.

 Details:

+This talk will go over real stories where we:
+* Used Git Logs to Reverse Engineer the real Engineering Org Structure (Conway would be proud)
+* Used a Pull Request to change an Office Policy
+* Used PR to fix the UI of a MVP
+* Made "managment" understand how much "Work In Progress" an engineering team can handle using with Github Issues & Pull Requests
+* Used Github to share and collaborate on Tech Talk Proposals (So Meta!)

 Pitch:
+* This talk will empower Engineers to go beyond just debugging code, but also starting to debug their own Organizations and Workflows
+* It will show how powerful READMEs can be, and how to leverage them to change whole organizations